Nominal Capacity from 44-85 acfm.

 Nominal Motor Power from 2 to 7.5 HP

 Nominal Motor Power from 7.5 to 15HP

 Nash specializes in dry claw technology and provides a wide range of dry vacuum pumps packaged as bare pumps, pre-engineered or engineered-to-order systems.
 Engineered-to-order systems are custom designed to meet customer process requirements.
 Pre-engineered packages are available for quick shipment with plug & play installation.
 NASH dry claw vacuum pumps & systems offer significant process and economic benefits.
 Dry technology provides lower installation expenses, easier maintenance, low running costs, and reduced environmental impact while providing a more flexible vacuum.

 Dry claw vacuum pumps offer great advantages for industrial applications.
-With a robust and durable design and low-maintenance requirements, claw pumps are engineered for high-performance in tough environments.
+With a robust and durable design and low-maintenance requirements, claw vacuum pumps are engineered for high performance in tough environments.
 Other advantages include: